 5 Easy Online Security Tips

-As we conduct our everyday activities online, we can have the most impact on preventing harm to ourselves by practicing smart online security habits.
+As we conduct our everyday activities online, we can have the most impact on preventing harm to ourselves and others by practicing smart online security habits.

 Here is a quick list of the 5 tips covered: